UNiXMIT/UNiXextend/docs/AcuToWeb-WINDOWS.md

 You need to create a new Gateway Service:

 First create your gateway.conf file.
 An example Gateway configuration file can be found in the documentation (http://bit.ly/36kOeGs).
-Ammend it to fit your needs and make sure ACURCL_PORT matches the port you selected when you created the AcuConnect service earlier.
+Amend it to fit your needs and make sure ACURCL_PORT matches the port you selected when you created the AcuConnect service earlier.

 Now when you click 'New' in the 'Gateway Services' tab a new window will appear prompting you to load your gateway.conf file.
 Click 'Browse' then find and select the gateway.conf you just created.